-8. When The Resident Leaves the GLF
+8. When The Resident Leaves The GLF

-Residents who apply on their own behalf retain the use of their Food Stamp and subsequently leave the GLF at anytime during the month, are entitled to take their remaining Food Stamps with them.
+Residents who apply on their own behalf retain the use of their Food Stamp benefits and are entitled to take their remaining benefits with them if they subsequently leave the GLF at anytime during the month.
 A resident who applies on his own behalf and receives his benefits by EBT, requires no return of benefits.
-If, for some reason, he has a GLF employee as an authorized cardholder, he must request the removal of the cardholder or a change to another cardholder. group of residents apply as one AG, and a resident leaves the GLF, that resident's share of the remaining Food Stamp benefits must be given to him by the facility or the other AG members, whichever is appropriate.
-The individual's share is determined by dividing the dollar value of the remaining Food Stamp benefits by the number of persons in the AG. group of residents who are one AG receives benefits by EBT, they must decide how to let the individual who is leaving the GLF spend his portion of the Food Stamp benefits.
+If, for some reason, he has a GLF employee as an authorized cardholder, he must request the removal of the cardholder or a change to another cardholder.
+If a group of residents apply as one AG, and a resident leaves the GLF, that resident's share of the remaining Food Stamp benefits must be given to him by the facility or the other AG members, whichever is appropriate.
+The AG must decide how to let the individual who is leaving the GLF spend his portion of the Food Stamp benefits.
+The individual's share is determined by dividing the dollar value of the remaining Food Stamp benefits by the number of persons in the AG.

-When a resident leaves the GLF, the GLF has specific responsibilities depending upon whether the resident receives coupons or EBT benefits.
+When the GLF is the authorized representative and the resident leaves, the GLF has specific responsibilities depending upon whether the resident receives coupons or EBT benefits.

 a.
-AG Receives Coupons
+AG Received Coupons